Red wolf: Genetic marker evidence

-In early 2016, an mDNA analysis of three ancient (300–1,900 years old) wolf-like samples from the southeastern United States found that they grouped with the coyote clade, although their teeth were wolf-like.
+Brzeski et al. (2016) conducted an mDNA analysis of three ancient (300–1,900 years old) wolf-like samples from the southeastern United States found that they grouped with the coyote clade, although their teeth were wolf-like.
 The study proposed that the specimens were either coyotes and this would mean that coyotes had occupied this region continuously rather than intermittently, a North American evolved red wolf lineage related to coyotes, or an ancient coyote–wolf hybrid.
 Ancient hybridization between wolves and coyotes would likely have been due to natural events or early human activities, not landscape changes associated with European colonization because of the age of these samples.
-Coyote–wolf hybrids may have occupied the southeastern United States for a long time, filling an important niche as a large predator.
+Coyote–wolf hybrids may have occupied the southeastern United States for a long time, filling an important niche as a medium-large predator.